 Mount the sensor between the pipe flanges.
 In doing so, please note the following:

-- Required screw tightening torques $\rightarrow \cong 25$ . - If using ground disks: - Comply with the Installation Instructions provided with the ground disks.
+- To ensure compliance with device specifications, install the measuring device centered in the measurement section. - Required screw tightening torques $\rightarrow \cong 24$. - If using ground disks:

+Comply with the Installation Instructions provided with the ground disks.